-Today’s Sociology: Partisan Advocacy for ‘Woke’ Causes.
+Today’s Sociology: Ideology and Partisan Advocacy

 Undoubtedly, many questions in the domain of sociology are important and worthy of scientific study.
 However, the discipline has become so rotten - with really ideological, incompetent or unethical people deeply embedded within it - that any correction from its current trajectory seems unlikely.